 Restricted stock and RSUs, separately or in combination, serve to reward and retain executive officers through shares valued at the current price on the date the restriction lapses, which awards may be subject to both service- and performance-based conditions.
 Awarding restricted stock and RSUs also permits us to issue fewer shares, thereby reducing potential stockholder dilution.
 We believe that restricted stock and RSUs provide a motivating form of incentive compensation and serve our objectives of incentivizing our executive officers to focus on delivering long-term value to our stockholders.

 Compensation Committee Interlocks and Insider Participation

-No person who was a member of the Compensation Committee during 2023 had any relationships requiring disclosure.
+Except as disclosed under "Policies and Procedures Regarding Related Party Transactions - Office Lease", no person who was a member of the Compensation Committee during 2024 had any relationships requiring disclosure.

 Compensation Committee Report